Chrise-CO/chrise-co.github.io/index.md

 ### 4000+ Space Missions Data Exploration

-Beginning with the first successful orbital launch in 1957, space agencies, spacefaring entities and other groups [explore our solar system and beyond with space missions](https://www.planetary.org/space-missions).
+Beginning with the [first successful orbital launch in 1957](https://en.wikipedia.org/wiki/History_of_spaceflight), space agencies, spacefaring entities and other groups [explore our solar system and beyond with space missions](https://www.planetary.org/space-missions).
 These space missions launch rockets that place satellites into orbit around Earth for purposes ranging from science and research, communication, reconnaissance, Earth observation to commercial purposes such as space tourism and exploration.

 In this project, I explore, clean, transform analyze and visualize data on more than 4000 space missions from 1957 to 2022 including details on the location, date, result of the launch; company responsible; name, price and status of rocket used.
-Employing Pandas, NumPy, Matplotlib and Seaborn, I uncover insights to questions such as:
+Employing `Pandas`, `NumPy`, `Matplotlib` and `Seaborn`, I uncover insights to questions such as:
 -	The relationship between mission status and rocket status.
 -	The correlation between price of rocket and year of launch.
 -	Which countries have had the most successful space missions.